artsy/doppler/app/views/content/terms.md

 ##12.
 Indemnification

-To the fullest extent permitted by applicable law, you agree to indemnify, defend, and hold harmless Artsy and our officers, directors, agents, and employees from and against any and all third-party claims, demands, suits, and proceedings, and all related damages, losses, judgments, liabilities, and expenses (including reasonable attorneys’ fees) arising out of or related to: (i) your use or misuse of the API; (ii) your breach or alleged breach of any of these Terms; or (iii) Your Application.
-At our option, you will assume control of the defense and settlement of any matter subject to indemnification by you (provided that, in such event, we may at any time thereafter elect to take over control of the defense and settlement of any such matter, and in any event, you will not settle any such matter without our prior written consent).
+To the fullest extent permitted by applicable law, you agree to indemnify, defend, and hold harmless Artsy and the Artsy Parties from and against any and all third-party claims, demands, suits, and proceedings, and all related damages, losses, judgments, liabilities, and expenses (including reasonable attorneys’ fees) arising out of or related to: (i) your use or misuse of the API; (ii) your breach or alleged breach of any of these Terms; or (iii) Your Application.
 Your indemnification and defense obligations provided in these Terms will survive these Terms and your use of the API.

 ##13.
-Choice of Law and Dispute Resolution
+Choice of Law

-13.1 These Terms, and the rights and obligations of you and us under these Terms, will be governed by and construed and enforced in accordance with the laws of the State of New York and, to the extent applicable, the laws of the United States, excluding any conflicts of laws principles, and without regard to your state or country of residence.

-13.2 You agree that all claims, actions or disputes involving you and us (whether or not involving any third parties) arising out of or related to these Terms or the API (each, hereinafter, a “Claim”) must be resolved exclusively in a state or federal court located in New York County, New York, United States.
+These Terms, and the rights and obligations of you and us under these Terms, will be governed by and construed and enforced in accordance with the laws of the State of New York and, to the extent applicable, the laws of the United States, excluding any conflicts of laws principles, and without regard to your state or country of residence.
+You agree that all claims, actions or disputes involving you and us (whether or not involving any third parties) arising out of or related to these Terms or the API (each, hereinafter, a “Claim”) must be resolved exclusively in a state or federal court located in New York County, New York, United States.
 You agree to submit to the personal jurisdiction of, and agree that venue is proper in, the courts located in New York County, New York, United States, for the purpose of litigating all Claims, and you waive any objection as to inconvenient forum.

-13.3 You and we each expressly waive any right to a jury trial in the litigation of any Claims.

-13.4 To ensure that disputes are dealt with soon after they arise, you agree that regardless of any law to the contrary, each claim or cause of action you may have against us arising out of or related to these Terms or the API must be filed within the applicable statute of limitations, or, if earlier, one (1) year after such claim or cause of action arose, or else such claim or cause of action will be permanently barred.

-13.5 To the fullest extent permitted by applicable law, if we prevail in any Claim, we will be entitled to recover from you our reasonable attorneys’ fees incurred in connection with such Claim.
+You and we each expressly waive any right to a jury trial in the litigation of any Claims.
+To the fullest extent permitted by applicable law, if we prevail in any Claim, we will be entitled to recover from you our reasonable attorneys’ fees incurred in connection with such Claim.
+Nothing in these Terms will prevent us from seeking injunctive or other equitable relief in any jurisdiction.

-13.6 The United Nations Convention on Contracts for the International Sale of Goods will not in any way apply to these Terms or your use of the API.

-13.7 Nothing in these Terms will prevent us from seeking injunctive or other equitable relief in any jurisdiction.

 ##14.
 International Use